Chelmsford Cathedral: Cathedral

 In 1914 the church became the cathedral for the newly created Diocese of Chelmsford.

 The south porch was extended in 1953 to mark Anglo-American friendship after World War II and the many US airmen stationed in Essex.
 In 1954, the cathedral was additionally dedicated to Saints Peter and Cedd.
 In 1983, the interior of the cathedral was extensively refurbished, with a new floor, seating, altar, bishop's throne, font and artwork.
 In 1994 and 1995 two pipe organs were installed, the first in the nave and the second in the chancel.
 The stained-glass windows were all installed in the 19th and 20th centuries.

 In 2000 a sculpture, Christ in Glory by Peter Eugene Ball, was placed above the chancel arch.
 In 2004 two further major works of art were commissioned, and are now in place: Mark Cazelet's Tree of Life painting in the North Transept, and Philip Sanderson's altar frontal in the Mildmay Chapel.
+The dedication ceremony was attended by Prince Edward, Duke of Kent.

-The cathedral celebrates its links with Thomas Hooker, who was Chelmsford Town Lecturer between 1626 and 1629.
-He fled to the New World because of his Puritan views and founded the town of Hartford, Connecticut and was one of the founders of American democracy.
+The cathedral celebrates its links with Thomas Hooker, who was Chelmsford Town Lecturer between 1626 and 1629; a blue plaque commemorating him is at the cathedral gates.
+Hooker fled to the New World because of his Puritan views and founded the town of Hartford, Connecticut and was one of the founders of American democracy.